We will discuss two docking methods:

 Once the two orbit’s inclinations are close enough, to meet another craft far away in orbit, first, we focus on our angular velocity to “catch up” or “wait” for the other.
 We want both crafts to be above the same region of the planet.

-The angular velocity of the satellite depends on its altitude above the planet.
-The nearer to the surface, the faster the required orbital velocity.
+The orbital and angular velocity of the satellite depends on its altitude above the planet.
+The nearer to the surface, the faster it has to fly.

 - Change the Nav Ball to Orbit mode